 5. Get rid of clutter around the house, including old clothes, shoes, and books

 One of the best ways to make your home feel like it belongs to you is not only by decorating but by decluttering.
-This means purging things you’re not using and getting rid of any clutter you don’t need.
+This means purging things you’re not using and removing any clutter you don’t need.
 Bookshelf?
-Get those old textbooks out of there and take your favourite books with you to college.
+Get those old textbooks out of there and take your favorite books to college.
 Closet?
 Limit what goes into that space as much as possible and put away anything that doesn’t cut.
-Ordering a few boxes and labelling them “donate” can be a great way to get started on this process or enlisting the help of family members who live near you.
+Ordering a few boxes and labeling them “donate” can be a great way to get started on this process or enlist the help of family members who live near you.

 6. Clean up after yourself – don’t leave dishes in the sink or dirty clothes lying around

-To make your home feel like a place where you can relax and make yourself at home, start by tackling the most difficult area in your home first.
+To make your home feel like a place where you can relax and make yourself at home, start by tackling the most challenging area in your home first.
 This could be anything from an old box of papers from college or a messy closet.
-Next, tackle something slightly more difficult and continue until the task becomes more manageable.
+Next, tackle something slightly more complex and continue until the task becomes more manageable.

 7. Get your home’s exterior painted to freshen up the look of your house

 Paint the exterior of your home.
-One way to make it feel new is by painting the front door, then painting the side of your home that faces traffic.
+One way to make it feel new is by painting the front door and the side of your home facing traffic.

-The easiest way to break up the monotony of our homes is by adding some colour.
+The easiest way to break up the monotony of our homes is by adding some color.
 Painting may be too expensive or not feasible in some cases, but there are still plenty of other things you can do!
-For example, place plants near windows (my favourites are Boston ferns or jasmine plants) or create a focal point hanging on the wall framed pictures.
+For example, place plants near windows (my favorites are Boston ferns or jasmine plants) or create a focal point hanging on the wall framed pictures.